HarvestMondello/Colorado-climbing-route-analysis/README.md

 1. Which routes carry the greatest cultural impact and legacy?
 2. How do usage patterns shift by season and decade?
-3. Which climbs are “hidden gems”—high quality but under-visited?
+3. Which climbs are “hidden gems” high quality but under-visited?
 4. What do FA/FFA timelines reveal about boldness and progression?
 5. Where is demand likely to grow through 2029?